CloudLabs-MOC/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/09-LAB_SC_100_Lab1_Ex2_DfEASM.md

 - Integrate data to Contoso´s SIEM Solution.
 - Assets need to be managed and labeled

-In the second step examinine Contoso Ltd.'s existing environment.
+In the second step examine Contoso Ltd.'s existing environment.
 Microsoft Defender External Attack Surface Management (EASM) continuously discovers and maps the digital attack surface, providing an external view of an organization’s online infrastructure.
 It identifies exposed resources, prioritizes risks, and extends vulnerability and exposure control beyond the firewall.

 ### Proposed solution